Dosing & Uses

 Pregnancy

-There is little or no increased risk of birth defects in women who inadvertently use combination oral contraceptives (COCs) during early pregnancy; epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb-reduction defects) following exposure to low dose COCs prior to conception or during early pregnancy.
+There is no use for contraception in pregnancy; this medication should be discontinued during pregnancy; epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb-reduction defects) following exposure to CHCs before conception or during early pregnancy

 Lactation